 Vietnam is a manufacturing country so imitations of brand name clothes are generally cheaper than the suggested retail price!
 You can find both high end brand clothing and mall brands like American Eagle Outfitters, Gap, Old Navy and more.
 Many locals shop for clothing in the stores along Nguyen Trai street or at Saigon Square.
-Keep in mind that there are two locations for Saigon Square and, oddly, they have the same name!
-Many people refer to the new location as Saigon Square 2.
-Both locations carry similar items but Saigon Square 2 is cooler and more spacious than the original location.
+Keep in mind that there are 3 locations for Saigon Square (Saigon Square 2 is currently closed) and, oddly, they have the same name!
+Many people refer to the new location as Saigon Square 3.
+All 3 locations carry similar items but Saigon Square 3 is cooler and more spacious than the original location.

 Ho Chi Minh City seems to have a specific street for everything, and shoes are no exception.
 In fact, the city has two streets dedicated entirely to shoes!
 As is the case with clothes, you will find great imitations of brand name shoes.
 Be careful with the quality of these imitations as the heel or main body of the shoe may show wear and tear very quickly.

 Ly Chinh Thang street is lined with shoe shops which carry shoes in a variety of sizes and styles.
 The other shoe street is just outside of Ben Thanh Market and one block away from Le Loi street.
-The shops on this street have larger sizes but the price point is a little bit higher than Ly Chinh Thang street.
+The shops on this street have more sports shoes and sandals whereas the shops on Ly Chinh Thang street carry more fashion shoes.